linrongbin16/gitlinker.nvim/README.md

     > Please refer to [`gitlinker.Action`](#gitlinkeraction) for more details.

   - `lstart`/`lend`: Visual selected line range, e.g. start & end line numbers.
-By default both are `nil`, this API will automatically try to find user selected line range.
+By default both are `nil`, it will automatically try to find user selected line range.
 You can also overwrite these two fields to force the line numbers in generated url.
   - `message`: Whether print message in nvim command line.
-By default use the configured value while this plugin is been setup (see [Configuration](#configuration)).
+By default it uses the configured value while this plugin is been setup (see [Configuration](#configuration)).
 You can also overwrite this field to change the configured behavior.
   - `highlight_duration`: How long (milliseconds) to highlight the line range.
-By default use the configured value while this plugin is been setup (see [Configuration](#configuration)).
+By default it uses the configured value while this plugin is been setup (see [Configuration](#configuration)).
 You can also overwrite this field to change the configured behavior.
+  - `remote`: Specify the git remote.
+By default is `nil`, it uses the first detected git remote (usually it's `origin`).

 #### Returns: